Metameg/Learning-Materials/README.md

 # random-scripts
 A bunch of random scripts created for different katas, classwork, etc. Essentially just an overall collection of random stuff I've created.
+No real direction here.
+Used mostly as a learning tool.